History

 The face of King’s changed dramatically during the 1970s.
 The King’s Faculty of Divinity became part of the Atlantic School of Theology (AST) in 1971.
 King’s retained its degree-granting powers in divinity until 1974, when AST was incorporated by An Act to Incorporate Atlantic School of Theology (1974), which granted AST the power to confer degrees in its own name and in its own right.
 At the same time as divinity studies were being relocated, two new King’s projects were underway.
 In 1972, the college introduced its unique Foundation Year Program, and in 1978, it established the only degree-granting school of journalism in Atlantic Canada.
 This was the beginning of a long period of academic innovation and a shift of the college toward a national profile.

 King’s is now well into its third century—and the changes have continued.
-Three honours interdisciplinary honours programs have been developed with cooperation from King’s and Dalhousie faculty: the Contemporary Studies Program (1993), the Early Modern Studies Program (1999) and the History of Science and Technology Program (2000).
-The School of Journalism, Writing & Publishing has also launched two programs offered at the graduate level: A Master of Data Journalism and a Master of Fine Arts in Creative Nonfiction.
+Three interdisciplinary honours programs have been developed with cooperation from King’s and Dalhousie faculty: the Contemporary Studies Program (1993), the Early Modern Studies Program (1999) and the History of Science and Technology Program (2000).
+The School of Journalism, Writing & Publishing has three programs offered at the graduate level: A Master of Journalism, a Master of Fine Arts in Creative Nonfiction and a Master of Fine Arts in Fiction.

 King’s Traditions